 - Negotiate your salary at work

-- Start a side hustle (yes, I suggest you get working some more, instead of watching another series on Netflix)
+- Start a side hustle or learn how to make money from your hobby (yes, I suggest you get working some more, instead of watching another series on Netflix)

 - Freelance from home in your spare time, using some skills you are good at